Director, Major Gifts & Corporate Relations

 This is a full-time position with a competitive salary and excellent benefits.

-To apply, e-mail resume, cover letter detailing your fit with the position’s responsibilities, and salary requirements to: firstname.lastname@example.org with Director, Major Gifts and Corporate Relations in the subject line.
+To apply, e-mail resume, cover letter detailing your fit with the position’s responsibilities, and your starting salary requirements to: firstname.lastname@example.org with Director, Major Gifts and Corporate Relations in the subject line.
 Only applications submitted by email will be considered.
 We are looking to fill this position immediately.
 Applications will be accepted on a rolling basis.